forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ---
 ## TL;DR

 We did a deep dive into build time efficiency for [Hugo](https://gohugo.io) (written in Go, no dependencies) and [Jekyll](https://jekyllrb.com) (written in Ruby).
 We ran two tests on 4 different sites.
-The [basic test](the-basic-benchmark) used the default installation of Jekyll and Hugo to build a 10,100, 1,000 and finally a 10,000 page site.
+The [basic test](the-basic-benchmark) used the default installation of Jekyll and Hugo to build a site with 10 pages,100 pages, 1,000 pages and finally a 10,000 pages.
 The [advanced test](the-advanced-benchmark) built those same sites but included additional plugins and template code to achieve feature parity (since each Static Site Generator comes with a variety of features).

 For each build, Hugo proved to be between 23 and 63 times faster than Jekyll!
 There are many factors to take into account when choosing a static site generator, but if you're looking purely at build times, Hugo wins hands down.